quikstart/quik/README.md

 **More Quick Starter Wizard Scripts**

-For more ruby quick starter scripts, see the [Scripts](https://github.com/quikstart/scripts) catalog / directory.
+For more ruby quick starter scripts, see the [Quik Scripts](https://github.com/quikstart/scripts) catalog / directory.

-For static website (e.g. jekyll) quick starter scripts, see the  [Mr. Hyde's Scripts](https://github.com/mrhydescripts/scripts) catalog / directory.

 ## Install